MannyUnchain3d/42-old-exams/README.md

-42 School Exams from Rank 02 to 06
+42 School old exams, from Rank 02 to 06, for reference only as they changed the subjects in early 2024.